logo

 return "Get arguments are %s" % str(req.args)

-If no arguments are parsed, or if poor_AutoArgs is set to Off, req.args is EmptyForm instance, which is dict base class too with both of methods.
+If no arguments are parsed, or if poor_AutoArgs is set to Off, req.args is an EmptyForm instance, which is also a dict-based class with both methods.

 Form argumentslink | top

-Request form arguments are stored in FieldStorage class, define in poorwsgi.fieldstorage module.
-This class is inspired by FieldStorage from legacy cgi module.
-Variables are parsed every time, when poor_AutoForm is set to On, which is default, request method is POST, PUT or PATCH and request mime type is one of Application.form_mime_types .
-You can call it on any other methods of course, but it must exist wsgi.input in request environment from wsgi server.
+Request form arguments are stored in the FieldStorage class, defined in the poorwsgi.fieldstorage module.
+This class is inspired by FieldStorage from the legacy cgi module.
+Variables are parsed whenever poor_AutoForm is set to On (which is the default), the request method is POST, PUT or PATCH, and the request MIME type is one of Application.form_mime_types .
+You can also trigger this parsing for other methods, but wsgi.input must exist in the request environment from the WSGI server.

-req.form instance is create with poor_KeepBlankValues and poor_StrictParsing variables as Args class is create, but FieldStorageParser have file_callback variable, which is configurable by Application.file_callback property.
+The req.form instance is created with poor_KeepBlankValues and poor_StrictParsing variables, just as the Args class is created.
+However, FieldStorageParser has a file_callback variable, which is configurable by the Application.file_callback property.

 @app.route('/test/post', methods = state.METHOD_GET_POST)